tobirasmu/tobirasmu.github.io/index.md

 This page have just launched and is not finished yet.

-## Me
+## André and Tobias

-This page is going to be serving as my personal website with information that I would like to share.
-Go to the [About] page to learn more about me!
+We are a Brasilian/Danish couple living in Copenhagen.
+We both love to find ways of living our lives to the fullest and get the best out of it.
+We are naturally very curious and love to explore ways to make both our selves and our lifes better.
+We love to spend time with each other and with our friends playing boardgames, or just having a nice time together.
+Read more about each of us on this website.

 Go to [Pão de queijo] for the recipe for the Brasilian cheese buns.

-I will now attempt making a numbered list:

-1. Hej
-2. Hej2
-3. Hej3
-4. Dette burde være sidste punkt

-Under her burde være en unnumbered list:

-- Hej
-- Med
-- Dig

-[About]: about
 [Pão de queijo]: tobias/recipes/pao_de_queijo